vozhyk-/blob/README.md

 The programs are going to be represented either as Lisp code (s-expressions) or as an encoding of it (some form of tree encoding).

+### Basic idea

+Each program will be represented by chromosomes and a `base`.
+`base` consists of a value ranges of `score` function at a given moment for which a corresponding chromosome should be evaluated.

+Number of `chromosomes` is not fixed, same with ranges.

+Each `chromosome` consists of genes and is a function that takes `input` and produces `output` accoriding to the specification.

+Each `gene` is enumerated so that it can be referenced if used as a subexpression.

+`gene` is of one of the following types:
+ - an expression consisting of `operation` on the result of two subexpressions
+ - a number
+ - a variable

+`operation` is one of the following: `+`, `-`, `/`, `*`, `eq`, `if` (without else).

 ## Plan

   - [ ] research existing solutions